ghajba/wp-editor/README.md

 The main file is de ***mdxml.py***, you can start the application calling this file.

 Currently I am under developing the first usable version, so stay tuned and do not complain about seeing test-code in the files :)
+But feel free to create issues and change requests.